bjonica/cs373/projects/wc2/README.txt

 Estimated number of hours:
 Actual    number of hours:

-Turnin CS Username:     <the chosen one for the group, same for all three phases>
+Turnin CS Username:     <group leader's>
 GitHub ID:              <the chosen one for the group, same for all three phases>
 GitHub Repository Name: cs373-wc <same for all three phases>
 Google App Engine URL:  <cs username>-cs373-wc.appspot.com